NicoZweifel/DBInline/README.md

 # Tests

-- On separate Branch cause they are a mess.
+- On seperate Branch cause they are a mess.
 - DB Instance dependent and chaotic, see:[Improve Test Project](https://github.com/NicoZweifel/DBInline/issues/1)
 - Eventually there will be Tables generated and used in the tests.